RushuiGuan/framework/commandline/Albatross.CommandLine.CodeGen/README.md

 		...
 	}
 }
-public sealed partial class TestCommand : Command {
+// generated code.
+Option properties are created with the Prefix of `Option_` public sealed partial class TestCommand : Command {
 	public TestCommand() : base("test", "A test command") {
 		this.Option_Name = new Option<string>("--name", null) {